 What happens if I change majors?

-If you change your major or college, you will maintain your cohort status and The OHIO Guarantee expiration date will not change.
+If you change your major or college, you maintain your cohort status and The OHIO Guarantee expiration date does not change.

 Are there a maximum or minimum number of hours in which I may enroll?

 The OHIO Guarantee program is in effect for 12 consecutive semesters regardless of the number of courses you take during a semester up to the allowable limit (20) per semester.